-There is nothing like the heady scent of a blooming Buddleia to remind you that it is spring heading into summer or a stunning lilac which fills the air with scent as well as creating the most spectacular display of colour.
+There is nothing like the heady scent of a blooming Buddleia to remind you that it is spring heading into summer or a stunning lilac that fills the air with scent as well as creating the most spectacular display of color.

 Choose plants based on your soil type and also the location you would like to plant in as some will prefer sun to shade and vice versa.
 Others to consider are Rose and Mock Orange.
 It is also important to understand how large the plant will grow and in which direction.
 There are many dwarf or miniature species that have been bred to be less invasive and grow more slowly.
 Try and create a perfume calendar so that you have sequential plants that will offer color and scent throughout the warmer months so there is always something colorful to look at with a fragrance that fills the air.